WebAssembly/spec/document/core/valid/modules.rst

 Modules
 -------

-Modules are valid when all the definitions they contain are valid.
+Modules are valid when all the components they contain are valid.
-To that end, each definition is classified with a suitable type.
+Furthermore, most definitions are themselves classified with a suitable type.

 Auxiliary Rules